sagemath/trac_to_gh/Issue 6737.md

 # Issue 6737: change occurrences of "Pyrex" to "Cython"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6737

 Original creator: mvngu